 Our online magazine Salish Sea Currents launches a six-story series today focusing on shoreline armoring in the Puget Sound region.
 Close to a third of Puget Sound’s shoreline is classified as armored with bulkheads and other structures meant to hold back storm surge and erosion.
 But new studies reveal the often significant toll this is taking on the environment.
 The series kicks off with a look at armoring’s impact on beach ecology and forage fish habitat.

-Have you ever wanted to know how much water is in Puget Sound?
-Or the weight of a giant Pacific octopus?
+How much water is in Puget Sound?
+What is the weight of a giant Pacific octopus?
 Where can you find the skinny on stormwater pollution or local climate change?
 The Puget Sound Institute provides a new reference guide with key facts about the health and makeup of the ecosystem.
 Download a copy today.

 Funding for this project was provided by the EPA and the Puget Sound Partnership.

 Salish Sea Currents is a new online series featuring the latest science from the 2014 Salish Sea Ecosystem Conference.
 Join us as we report on some of the key issues driving Puget Sound recovery.

 The magazine-style series is housed on the Encyclopedia of Puget Sound and is developed in collaboration with the Puget Sound Partnership with funding from the EPA.